 Since HIV/AIDS was discovered in 1981, more than 20 million people have lost their lives to the virus.
-Over 40 million people are currently living with HIV/AIDS, including nearly 3 million children under the age of 15.
+Nearly 40 million people are currently living with HIV/AIDS, including nearly 2.2 million children under the age of 15.
 Ninety-five percent of those living with HIV/AIDS reside in developing countries.
-It is reported that in Africa alone, more than 7,000 children and young people are infected every day; 2,000 of these are under the age of 15.1
+Sub-Saharan Africa remains the most affected continent with 1.9 million of the 2.2. million infected children.
+A joint study conducted by the U.S. Agency for International Development (USAID), the United Nations Children's Fund (UNICEF), and the Joint United Nations Program on HIV/AIDS (UNAIDS) found that at the end of 2003, 15 million children under the age of 18 had lost one or both parents to AIDS, with 12.3. million of them found in sub-Saharan Africa.

-A joint study conducted by the U.S. Agency for International Development (USAID), the United Nations Children's Fund (UNICEF), and the Joint United Nations Program on HIV/AIDS (UNAIDS) found that at the end of 2001, 13.4 million children under the age of 15 had lost one or both parents to AIDS2, with four out of five of them found in sub-Saharan Africa.
-Two million of those lost their parents due to AIDS in 2000 alone, making a child an orphan every 14 seconds that year.3 By 2010, it is expected that more than 25 million children will be orphaned by this deadly virus.4 Due to the 10-year time lag between HIV infection and death, experts predict that without the availability of anti-retroviral medications orphan populations will continue to grow for at least two decades after a country has reached its peak HIV infection rate.
-In Uganda, for example, although the epidemic has been on a steady decline, from 14% in the late 1980s to 5% in 2001, the number of orphans under the age of 15 continued to climb for 10 years after the country's infection rate peaked.
-Experts report that the number of orphans is only now expected to decline in the country, from 14.6% of Ugandan children in 2001 to a projected 9.6% in 2010.5 Thailand, long hailed for having significantly reduced its HIV/AIDS rate, is still witnessing an increase in children orphaned by AIDS.
-In
+Between 1990 and 2003, sub-Saharan Africa's population of children orphaned by AIDS increased from less than 1 million to more than 12 million3.
+Due to the 10-year time lag between HIV infection and death, experts predict that without the availability of anti-retroviral medications orphan populations will continue to grow for at least two decades after a country has reached its peak HIV infection rate.
+In Uganda, for example, although the epidemic has been on a steady decline, from 14% in the late 1980s to 4.1% in 2003, the number of orphans under the age of 15 continued to climb for 10 years after the country's infection rate peaked.
+Experts report that the number of orphans is only now expected to decline in the country, from 14.6% of Ugandan children in 2001 to a projected 9.6% in 2010.4 Thailand, long hailed for having significantly reduced its HIV/AIDS rate, is still witnessing an increase in children orphaned by AIDS.
+In 1995, there were 63,000 children who had lost their parents to AIDS.
+In 2001, the number increased to 289,000, and in 2005, an estimated 380,000 are expected to lose their parents to AIDS.5